 Now that you have a list of people to send SMS to (and who are open to receiving SMS from you), what will you send them?

 What kind of SMS can you send for B2B communication?

 An important regulation of SMS marketing (even for B2B communication), is that the users should be able to unsubscribe by sending STOP to your shortcode.

-Since this is not optional, a lot companies (including CallHub), automatically unsubscribes those contacts who reply with STOP.
+Since this is not optional, a lot of companies (including CallHub), automatically unsubscribe those contacts who reply with STOP.

 - The SMS list that you have painstakingly put together will all be for naught

 - If someone marks you as spam, the carrier will stop you from sending more texts

 - The ROI for your SMS marketing will be quite depressing (try explaining that to your boss!)

 Even if SMS marketing is an ideal channel for your B2B organization, you will not find it backfiring, simply because you are not using the right messages!